Blog

 sfc /scannow

-3. Press Enter and wait for the process to complete.
+3. Press Enter and wait for the process to finish

 This tool automatically repairs damaged or missing system files.